carpentries/lesson-development-training/CONTRIBUTING.md

 but we are certainly open to suggestions for new content and all other kinds of feedback.
 The curriculum currently lacks figures and other visual aids to teaching, so these will be particularly appreciated.
-Comments on existing issues and reviews of pull requests are similarly welcome, whether you are a certified Lesson Developer Trainer for the program or not.
+Comments on existing issues and reviews of pull requests are similarly welcome.

 If you plan to submit a pull request, please open an issue (or comment on an existing thread) first to ensure that effort is not duplicated